 What else could it be?

-What is the treatment for calcium pyrophosphate deposition (CPPD)?
+What is the treatment for calcium pyrophosphate deposition?

 Chondrocalcinosis which produces no symptoms does not need any treatment.

 Chronic CPP crystal arthritis is usually treated in the same way as pseudogout, with painkillers and anti-inflammatory medicines.
-Other medicines tried are called colchicine, methotrexate and hydroxychloroquine.
+Other medicines that have been tried are called methotrexate and hydroxychloroquine.
+However, little evidence has been found to support the effectiveness of methotrexate in this condition, and it is now no longer used.

 What is the outlook (prognosis)?